Hi, I’m Will, a graduate student at McGill University in Montreal, Canada

 If you’re here for the watershed maps, you can find them in the Geography/Maps tab.

-Some of the maps were recently featured in this CBC article — "Next Stop Bartibog".
+Some of the maps were featured in this CBC article — "Next Stop Bartibog".

-Introducing the Mi’kmaw conjugator!
-More information and background can be found in the Languages/Mi’kmaw tab.
+If you are looking for the Mi’kmaw conjugator, more information and background can be found in the Languages/Mi’kmaw tab.

 What is this for?